lguzzi/CA-parameter-tuning/README.md

 - `-i [int]`: number of iterations to run
 - `-p [int]`: number of particles to be spawned
 - `-c [int]`: continue for a number of iterations (a `checkpoint` folder from a previous run is required)
+## Results:
+### `checkpoint` folder
+- `pareto_front.csv`: the non-dominated solutions across all iterations.
+Each row corresponds to a particle on the pareto front.
+The **last** two columns are `1 - efficiency` and `fake rate`, and the rest are the cuts (see [Phase-1 config](https://github.com/cms-pixel-autotuning/CA-parameter-tuning/blob/main/reconstruction.py#L129) or [Phase-2 config](https://github.com/cms-pixel-autotuning/CA-parameter-tuning/blob/main/reconstruction_phase2.py#L132) to know exactly which cut each column corresponds to)
+- `default.csv`: onlt one row containing the default cuts and their corresponding `1 - efficiency` and `fake rate`.
+The columns are the same as in `pareto_front.csv`
+- `individual_states.csv`: